awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

 In this format, the following applies:
 + *`rds_endpoint`* – The endpoint for the RDS DB instance that you're using with SSRS\.

   You can find the endpoint on the **Connectivity & security** tab for your DB instance\.
-For more information, see [Connecting to a DB Instance Running the Microsoft SQL Server Database Engine](USER_ConnectToMicrosoftSQLServerInstance.md)\.
+For more information, see [Connecting to a DB instance running the Microsoft SQL Server database engine](USER_ConnectToMicrosoftSQLServerInstance.md)\.
 + `port` – The listener port for SSRS that you set in the `SSRS` option\.

 **To access the web portal**